 - Start to knead and add the egg, leaving the stand mixer to work until all the ingredients are well blended;

-- Once leavened, resume the dough and put it back into the stand mixer.
+- Once doubled in size, resume the dough and put it back into the stand mixer.
 Add the honey, the peel of half a lemon, the seeds of the vanilla pod, the 200 grams of Manitoba flour and the 70 grams of sugar;

-- Start kneading at low speed then gradually add eggs and egg yolks, making sure that they are perfectly incorporated by the mixture;
+- Start kneading at low speed then gradually add eggs and egg yolks, making sure that you've incorporated all the ingredients in the mixture;

-- Gradually add the soft butter cut into cubes, letting the mixer continue to work.
-When the butter is incorporated into the other ingredients, stop the planetary and transfer the dough to a non-floured work surface;
+- Slowly add the soft butter cut into cubes, letting the mixer continue to work.
+When the butter is incorporated into the other elements, stop the planetary and transfer the dough to a non-floured work surface;

-- Make the folds to the dough, ie folding it first towards you and then from above to below.
+- Make the folds to the mixture, ie, folding it first towards you and then from above to below.
 Then make a ball of smooth and compact dough and place it inside the buttered and floured mold;

-- Pandoro will be cooked when it will be golden on top and the spaghetto / toothpick test will be dry inside.
-Remove from the oven, let it cool for 30-40 minutes then remove it from the mold and cover with icing sugar!
+- Your pandoro will be ready when it is golden on top, and the spaghetti/toothpick test will be dry inside.
+Remove from the oven, let it cool for 30-40 minutes, then remove it from the mold, place it in a wire rack and cover with icing sugar!

 Small tricks and tips for your homemade Italian pandoro

 - Remember to store your pandoro in a plastic bag so it will not dry out.
-Properly stored, the homemade pandoro lasts at least 7 days;
+Properly stored, the homemade pandoro lasts at least seven days;

 - You can freeze the pandoro in slices but remember to defrost it in the refrigerator before putting it in the oven to heat it quickly (clearly the taste could change a lot);